-$$\sum{p\,<\,1000,\;p\text{ is prime}}1/p.$$
+$$\sum{p\,<\,1000,\ p\text{ is prime}}1/p.$$

-Sometimes when writing a sum in this form it can be confusing exactly which variable or variables are the indices.
-The usual convention is that a variable is always an index if it doesn't have any meaning outside the sum, and if possible the index variable is put first in the expression under the sigma if possible.
-If it is not obvious what a complicated sum means, it is generally best to try to rewrite it to make it more clear; still, you may see sums that look like where the first sum sums over all pairs of values (i, j) such that $1 \le i, i \le j$, and $j \le n$, with each pair appearing exactly once; and the second sums over all sets A that are subsets of S and contain x (assuming x and S are defined outside the summation).
+Sometimes when writing a sum in this form it can be confusing exactly which variables are the indices.
+The usual convention is that a variable is always an index if it doesn't have any meaning outside the sum, and the index variable is put first in the expression under the sigma if possible.
+If it is not obvious what a complicated sum means, it is generally best to try to rewrite it to make it more clear.
+Still, you may see sums that look like where the first sum sums over all pairs of values (i,j) such that $1 \leq i$ , $i \leq j$ , and $j \leq n$ , with each pair appearing exactly once; and the second sums over all sets A that are subsets of S and contain x (assuming x and S are defined outside the summation).
 Hopefully, you will not run into too many sums that look like this, but it's worth being able to decode them if you do.